San Ysidro McDonald's massacre: July 18, 1984

 The following morning—Wednesday, July 18—Huberty, his wife and children visited the San Diego Zoo.
 In the course of their walk through the zoo, Huberty told his wife of his belief that his life was effectively over.
 Referring to the mental health clinic's failure to return his phone call the previous day, he said, "Well, society had their chance."
 After eating lunch at a McDonald's restaurant in the Clairemont neighborhood of San Diego, the Huberty family returned home.

 Shortly thereafter, Huberty walked into his bedroom wearing a maroon T-shirt and green camouflage slacks as his wife lay relaxing upon their bed.
 He leaned toward Etna and said, "I want to kiss you goodbye."
 Etna kissed her husband, then asked him where he was going, stating her intention to soon prepare the family dinner.
 Huberty calmly replied he was "going hunting... hunting for humans."

-Holding a gun across his shoulder and carrying a box of ammunition and a bundle wrapped in a checkered blanket, Huberty glanced toward his elder daughter, Zelia, as he walked toward the front door of the family home and said, "Goodbye.
+Holding a gun across his shoulder and carrying a box of ammunition and a bundle wrapped in a checkered blanket, Huberty glanced toward Zelia as he walked toward the front door of their apartment and said "Goodbye.
 I won't be back."

 Huberty then drove down San Ysidro Boulevard.
-According to eyewitnesses, he drove first toward a Big Bear supermarket and then toward a U.S. Post Office branch, before entering the parking lot of a McDonald's restaurant approximately 200 yards (180 m) from his Averil Road apartment.
+According to eyewitnesses, he drove first toward a Big Bear supermarket and then toward a post office, before entering the parking lot of a McDonald's restaurant approximately 200 yards (180 m) from his Averil Road apartment.